 The engine horsepower on any boat should never be more than the maximum rating on the plate affixed to the boat.
 This is a USCG requirement.

-When equipped with 250- or 300-hp outboards, these types of aluminum fishing boats can typically have a WOT speed of 55 mph to 60 mph, or a bit more, with two people aboard.
-But engines that large and expensive aren’t required on a 16’ to 24’ aluminum fishing boat.
+When equipped with 250- or 300-hp outboards, the lightweight types of aluminum fishing boats can typically have a WOT speed of 55 mph to 60 mph, or a bit more, with two people aboard.
+But engines that large and expensive aren’t required on a 16’ to 24’ (4.88 m to 7.32 m) aluminum fishing boat.
 Boats in this size range with 115- to 150-hp engines typically have their best planing fuel economy in the 23-mph to 28-mph range with these size engines, and have a WOT speed in the high 30s or mid-40 mph range.

-Typically, a 60-hp engine will propel a 16' aluminum boat at speeds from 25 mph to 30 mph top speed, depending on load.
+Typically, a 60-hp engine will propel a 16' (4.88 m) aluminum boat at speeds from 25 mph to 30 mph top speed, depending on load.

 3. Bass Boats

 These specialized boats are designed for one purpose — bass fishing.
-Many bass boat owners treat their boats similar to the way collectors of antique cars pamper their classic (and expensive) automobiles.
-While virtually all builders of bass boats design them for tournament fishing, most people who buy them actually do not enter tournaments and instead use them for low-key recreation fishing enjoyment.
+Many bass-boat owners treat their boats similarly to the way collectors of antique cars pamper their classic (and expensive) automobiles.
+While virtually all builders of bass boats design them for tournament fishing, most people who buy them actually do not enter tournaments and instead use them for low-key recreational fishing.

-Anglers engaged in tournament fishing are going to want the biggest engine on the transom that the boat is rated for, in most cases, and that means from 225 to 300 horsepower.
-(Be sure to double-check tournament rules, some circuits limit the size of the outboards.)
+Anglers engaged in tournament fishing are going to want the biggest engine that the boat is rated for, in most cases, and that means from 225 to 300 horsepower.
+(Be sure to double-check tournament rules because some circuits limit the size of the outboards.)
 But more casual anglers, particularly those fishing on smallish lakes, have no need for such prodigious amounts of horsepower.

-Traditionally, bass boats have been the domain of 2-stroke outboard engines.
-They have a lot of low-end torque, which makes for fast hole shots.
+Traditionally, bass boats have been the domain of 2-stroke outboard engines that have lots of low-end torque, which makes for fast hole shots.

 4. Flats Boats and Skiffs

-Like bass boats, flats boats are designed for a specific application—saltwater fishing in shallow coastal waters.
+Flats boats are designed for a specific application — saltwater fishing in shallow coastal waters.
 Flats boats go where the water is typically calm, so like the bass boat, they don’t need much freeboard.
-And, like the bass boat, their bottoms are relatively flat, like that of a skiff, and if powered by large outboards they can go lickety-split.
+And, like the bass boat, their bottoms are relatively flat, like that of a skiff.
+When powered by large outboards they can go lickety-split.

-Builders and engine makers often display these boats, which are typically 16’ to 20’ long, with 60- to 115-hp engines.
+Builders and engine makers often display these boats, which are typically 16’ to 20’ long (4.88 m to 6.1 m), with 60- to 115-hp engines.
 A potential owner needs to ask how fast and how far he needs to go on an average fishing trip.
 The answer may be 50 miles or more, in which case he may well want the extra juice so that he doesn’t spend all of his time traveling to and from the fishing spot.

 5. Bay Boats

-The advantages gained in a bay boat, over a flats boat, may be more square footage of cockpit, larger livewells, additional stowage under the expanded casting decks and typically a better ride in chop.
+The advantages gained in a bay boat over a flats model may be more square footage of cockpit, larger livewells, additional stowage under the expanded casting decks and typically a better ride in chop.
 On calm days, many bay boats can even be used in coastal locations, something we don’t recommend for a skiff.

 In the bay boat industry, bigger seems to be better, both in the length of the hulls and the outboard motors that power them.
-Common now are bay boats 20’ in length with some of the larger craft as long as 26’.
-Top-end speeds in the 60-mph range are made possible by outboards producing 200 to 300 horsepower.
+Common now are bay boats 20’ (6.1 m) in length with some of the larger craft as long as 26’ (7.92 m).
+Top-end speeds in the 60-mph range are made possible by outboards producing up to 300 horsepower.

 6. Sportboats, Runabouts, & Deckboats